-After relocating, you will have to start life all over again.
+After going through the hassle of moving process that includes packing your things and transporting it to your new place, now that you have finally relocated, you will have to start life all over again.
 That means finding all sorts of people to provide you with basic services.
 Remember how difficult it was to find a great hair salon in your last town?
 What about an honest and trusted mechanic?

 Worry not.
 Follow these 10 suggestions that will help you find the right people after you move: